microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUser.md

 ### -AgeGroup

 Used by enterprise applications to determine the legal age group of the user.
 This property is read-only and calculated based on ageGroup and consentProvidedForMinor properties.
 Allowed values: null, minor, notAdult, and adult.
-Refer to the [legal age group property definitions][Learn more about age group and minor consent definitions].

 ```yaml
 Type: System.String